NEW RESEARCH: The fear of losing control — and its role in anxiety disorders

 ‘Something we can treat’

-Surprisingly, the students who participated in the study did not self-identify as having OCD.
+Surprisingly, the participants in the study did not self-identify as having OCD.

 “If you can show that by leading people to believe they might be at risk of losing control, symptoms start to show themselves, then it can tell us something about what might be behind those symptoms in people who do struggle with the problem,” Radomsky says.